cockroachdb/pebble/README.md

 used with a RocksDB database that uses a feature Pebble doesn't support.
 Caveat emptor!

+## Production Ready

+Pebble was introduced as an alternative storage engine to RocksDB in CockroachDB v20.1 (released May 2020) and was used in production successfully at that time.
+Pebble was made the default storage engine in CockroachDB v20.2 (released Nov 2020).
+Pebble is being used in production by users of CockroachDB at scale and is considered stable and production ready.

 ## Advantages

 Pebble offers several improvements over RocksDB: